 Late capitalism has exposed the drastic inequalities inherent to our neoliberal economy.
-While mega billionaires got richer from COVID, millions of Americans suffered excessive levels of debt, unemployment, poverty, and overwhelming loss.
-These are clear violations of people’s human rights – all the while, corporations’ anti-worker agendas continue to charge powerfully forward.
+While mega billionaires got richer from the demands created by COVID millions in the U.S. suffered excessive levels of debt, unemployment, poverty and overwhelming loss.
+These are clear violations of people’s human rights – all the while, corporations’ anti-worker agenda continues to charge powerfully forward.

 This past year in labor set a concerning precedent for the future of workers across the country.
 The union-busting and structural policy changes that have taken place are on track to pressure unions to prioritize the interests of their employers over the rights of workers.
 The power of corporations over working people is being cemented into policy as we speak to further promote the exploitation of workers and obstruction of unionizing efforts.
 Our only way out is for workers to gear up for the fight of their lives to push back against these building blocks of corporate interest.

 The Bureau of Labor Statistics’ 2021 report revealed the effectiveness of corporate anti-union tactics.
-The report showed 241,000 fewer union members than the previous year, which means just 1 in 10 workers are part of a union.
-In the private sector, it’s 1 in 16.
+The report showed 241,000 fewer union members than the previous year, which means just one in 10 workers is part of a union.
+In the private sector, it’s one in 16.
 Without a sturdy base, unions are no match for the union-busting strategies of their employers.

 Labor exploitation & union-busting: the case of Amazon

-As fundamentally anti-worker and pro-corporation, Amazon’s priority is first and foremost to increase worker productivity and lower labor costs, which is done by tracking its workers’ every movement.
-Externally, In Bessemer, Alabama, Amazon touts paying workers double the minimum wage, which in the state is $7.25, but internally, workers struggle to meet the demand let alone get their basic needs met.
+As fundamentally anti-worker and pro-capital, Amazon’s priority is first and foremost to maximize worker productivity and minimize labor costs, which is done by tracking its workers’ every movement.
+In Bessemer, Alabama, Amazon touts paying workers double the minimum wage, which in the state is $7.25, but workers still struggle to meet the demands of their industry let alone get their basic needs met.
 Until this past year, little public attention was paid to the working conditions fostered by Amazon.
-The Bessemer Amazon workers changed the name of the game by calling attention to the drastic conditions they are expected to work under.
+The Bessemer Amazon workers changed the name of the game by calling attention to the drastic conditions they’re expected to work under.
 Workers revealed urinating in bottles while on their shift because they don’t have time to use the bathroom.
-This goes beyond inhumanity, and points to the lengths that Amazon will go to in order to control workers and guarantee rapid fulfillments.
+This goes beyond inhumanity and points to the lengths that Amazon will go to in order to control workers and guarantee rapid fulfillments.

 The worker-led unionizing campaign that arose at the end of the summer sparked a lot of attention because it was in the South and because organizing within Amazon was unexpected.
-Immediately following the announcement that workers would push to unionize the warehouse, Amazon shot back with an anti-union campaign, employing several aggressive tactics to discourage unionization.
-This included hiring anti-union lawyers, Morgan, Lewis & Bockius, forcing employees to sit through mandatory meetings that emphasized the company’s anti-union position, anti-union signage such as “Vote No” signs in bathrooms, and pestering workers while in the workplace.
+Immediately following the announcement that workers would push to unionize their warehouse, Amazon shot back with an anti-union campaign, employing several aggressive tactics to discourage unionization.
+This included hiring the anti-union law firm Morgan, Lewis & Bockius, forcing employees to sit through mandatory meetings that emphasized the company’s anti-union position, anti-union signage such as “Vote No” signs in bathrooms and pestering workers while in the workplace.

 The sustained anti-union agenda

 Efforts to quell union organizing are not only prevalent in newer work sectors; in fact, one of the longest strikes of 2021 featured workers from a coal mine in Brookwood, Alabama.
 On April 1st, 2021, 1,100 union coal miners in Brookwood, Alabama began striking against the unjust labor practices headed by Warrior Met Coal.
-Mining in Alabama dates back to the nineteenth century.
-The miners at Warrior Met who carry on that history, working under grueling conditions with long-lasting effects on their health and physical well-being, are demanding a new and fair contract that includes better pay and more time off.
+Mining in Alabama dates back to the 19th century.
+The miners at Warrior Met who carry on that history of working under grueling conditions with long-lasting effects on their health and physical well-being are demanding a new and fair contract that includes better pay and more time off.

 The unionists have been on strike for over 10 months.
 This has presented many financial struggles for the miners and their families, and they have seen little to no headway or success.
-The human right to fair payment, to equal pay for equal work, as stipulated in Article 23 of the UDHR, is not being realized by any means.
-At Warrior Met Coal, workers are permitted to have a union since they are employees, but their union is not respected, nor is it protected from attacks by its employer.
+The human right to fair payment, to equal pay for equal work, is not being realized by any means.
+At Warrior Met Coal, workers are permitted to unionize, but their union is not respected, nor is it protected from attacks by its employer.
 These are clear violations of workers’ human rights.

 Workers for food delivery services and rideshare drivers for billion-dollar corporations like Uber, Lyft, and GrubHub were in high demand this past year.
 They were also some of the most neglected workers to date, regularly robbed of their most basic human rights.
 The onset of the gig economy has normalized short-term labor contracts that disallow unionizing, paid time off, hazard pay and other significant benefits.
 Short-term labor contracts and the hiring of workers as independent contractors lets corporations sidestep nearly all of the responsibility and cost that is fundamental to protecting employees.
 It essentially dismisses corporations from being held accountable for overworking their workers.